Salesforce Connector for SQL Server

-In this article you will learn how to integrate Salesforce data to SQL Server without coding in just a few clicks (live / bi-directional connection to Salesforce).
+In this article you will learn how to integrate Salesforce data in SQL Server without coding in just a few clicks (live / bi-directional connection to Salesforce).
 Salesforce Connector can be used to extract/load large amount of data from/in Salesforce.com without any programming.
 You can use simple Table mode or Query mode with full SOQL query language support (SOQL=Salesforce.com Object Query Language)..

 Using Salesforce Connector you will be able to connect, read, and write data from within SQL Server.
 Follow the steps below to see how we would accomplish that.